 - Don’t be fooled by the sense of warmth your body feels; the roads are still icy and dangerous, so continue to exercise caution

 - Ride as far as you can with the warming layers off, then activate them when you feel truly cold; the warming sensation will feel amazing and will extend your ride that much further!

 Some guy called them pansies for using heated gear.
-He's now at home reading a motorycle magazine.
+He's now at home with the heater on, reading a motorycle magazine.